even4void/aliquote/content/post/isbc31.md

 ## Local sparse bump hunting for finding groups in high-dimensional data (J.-E. Dazard)

 This talk focused on semi-supervised methods seeking local patterns in data, for cluster analysis or classification.
-The "bump hunting" framework allows to find regions in the feature space with relatively high or low values for the target variable, see e.g., [Bump Hunting in High-Dimensional Data](http://www-stat.stanford.edu/&#126;jhf/ftp/prim.pdf) <i class="fa fa-chain-broken fa-1x"></i>, from Friedman and Fisher.
+The "bump hunting" framework allows to find regions in the feature space with relatively high or low values for the target variable, see e.g., [Bump Hunting in High-Dimensional Data](http://www-stat.stanford.edu/&#126;jhf/ftp/prim.pdf), from Friedman and Fisher.
 The original work is described here:
 Friedman, J.H. and Fisher, N.I.
 (1999).
 Bump-hunting for high dimensional data. **Statistics and Computing* *9*: 123-143.

-The [prim](http://cran.r-project.org/web/packages/prim/) package follows from this seminal work and allows to fit PRIM models (See its accompagnying vignettes, e.g., <i class="fa fa-file-pdf-o fa-1x"></i> [Using prim for bump hunting](http://cran.r-project.org/web/packages/prim/vignettes/prim-2d.pdf)).
+The [prim](http://cran.r-project.org/web/packages/prim/) package follows from this seminal work and allows to fit PRIM models (See its accompanying vignettes, e.g., [Using prim for bump hunting](http://cran.r-project.org/web/packages/prim/vignettes/prim-2d.pdf)).
 For instance, let's consider the `birthwt` data, which comes from a study on risk factors associated with low infant birth weight.

 ```r
 data(birthwt, package="MASS")